agorf/feed2email/README.md

 Toggled feed:   1 https://github.com/agorf/feed2email/commits.atom
 ~~~

+### Remove a feed

-It can also be removed from feed subscriptions permanently:
+A feed can also be removed from feed subscriptions permanently:

 ~~~
 $ # same as "f2e r 1"